Share

 The growing crisis in California’s insurance market — with insurers pulling back, rates climbing, and coverage disappearing — has become a national conversation.
 But what if the solution didn’t come from Sacramento, but from Washington, D.C.?

 That’s exactly what Representative Adam Schiff’s proposed federal reinsurance bill aims to explore.
-The concept — though still in its infancy — could reshape how insurance companies nationwide handle catastrophic losses from wildfires, hurricanes, earthquakes, and floods.
+The concept — though still in its early stages — could reshape how insurance companies nationwide handle catastrophic losses from wildfires, hurricanes, earthquakes, and floods.

 In a recent episode of Insurance Hour, host Karl Susman and Assemblyman Tom Lackey discussed the idea, its potential, and its pitfalls.
-Their conversation reflected both curiosity and caution: a recognition that while new solutions are needed, federal involvement brings its own risks.
+Their conversation reflected both curiosity and caution: an acknowledgment that while new solutions are urgently needed, federal involvement brings its own risks.

 Let’s unpack what this proposal entails, how it could impact insurers and policyholders, and why the conversation itself may be just as important as the policy.